RegionOrebroLan-Lab/My-EPiServer-Template/ReadMe.md

 # My EPiServer-template
 This is an EPiServer Visual Studio solution to use as a template.
 The idea is to download it and then do search and replace on some values and use it as a template for new EPiServer Visual Studio solutions.
-The values to search and replace are **MyCompany-MyWebApplication**, **MyCompany.MyWebApplication** and **myRollupScriptBundleName**.
+The values to search and replace are **MyCompany-MyWebApplication**, **MyCompany.MyWebApplication** and **myRollupScriptBundle**.

 These values are in files in the solution so you can use **Replace in Files** (Ctrl+Shift+H) to easily replace them.
 The values are not in the *.csproj-files but in **Build.props** files imported in the *.csproj-files.